Hearing Process

 This responsibility to maintain updated contact information on ROSI will be used by the University and possibly by the Tribunal to presume that you have received copies of the charges, notices of hearing, and related documents sent to the most recent addresses provided.

-Failure to maintain, update and regularly check for correspondence may result in missing important information.
-This will not be considered an acceptable rationale for failing to receive official correspondence from the University.
+If you do not maintain, update, and regularly check your email address for correspondence, you may miss important information.
+This failure will not be considered an acceptable reason for failing to receive official correspondence from the University.

-You are expected to monitor and retrieve your mail, including electronic messaging account(s) issued to you by the University, on a frequent and consistent basis.
+You are expected to monitor and read all mail and emails sent to you by the University, on a frequent and consistent basis.
 You have the responsibility to recognize that certain communications may be time-critical.

 You are also expected to respond to communications from the University as required.
 See the Policy on Official Correspondence with Students.